ibm-cloud-docs/discovery-data/domain-dictionary.md

       For example:

       ```text
-      car,automobile,vehicle,sedan,convertible,station wagon
+      vehicle,car,automobile,sedan,convertible,station wagon
       ```

-      The enrichment that is created is named after the first term per line.

-      For example, the entry in this example creates an enrichment that is named `car`.
-When the enrichment is applied to a document, any mentions of `car`, `automobile`, `vehicle`, `sedan`, `convertible`, or `station wagon` are tagged as instances of the `car` enrichment.
+      The entry in this example creates a `vehicle` dictionary entry.
+When the dictionary enrichment is applied to a document, any mentions of `vehicle`, `car`, `automobile`, `sedan`, `convertible`, or `station wagon` are tagged as instances of the `vehicle` dictionary entry.

     - To define a set of terms in the same category, use the following syntax: